minershive/hiveon-kb/troubleshooting/mb_setup.md

 ---
-title: General Motherboard Setup
+title: General motherboard setup
 ---

-## General Motherboard Setup
+## General motherboard setup
 Here are some steps you can take if you have some problems with booting your system or the card is not detected, and so on:
 - Flash the latest BIOS.
 This is a must actually
 - Sometimes CMOS reset helps